 She blinked heavily, looking into his shadowed face.
 'Be careful.
 Promise me.'

-'As always.'
-He smiled, stroking her hair until she slipped back into sleep.
+'As always,' he smiled, stroking her hair until she slipped back into sleep.
 He sat watching her for countless lost minutes.
 It had been so long since he'd watched her sleep; he'd forgotten the peace it brought him.
 He barely remembered the schoolgirl and yet the woman was indelibly stitched into his very existence, the firmest friend he'd ever known, at his side – on his side – for nearly four decades.
 He couldn't help but blame himself for putting her in harms way.
-Of course she would argue that she was perfectly capable of taking care of herself, thank you very much, but that didn't mean he wouldn't jump to her aid at every opportunity.
+Of course she would argue that she was perfectly capable of taking care of herself, thank you very much, but that didn't mean he wouldn't jump to her aid the second she needed him.

 He loved her, it was as pure and as simple as that, had loved her for a very long time.
 He'd never said the words out loud but he didn't need to: she knew.
 As platonic as their relationship was, his love was not that of a friend – no matter how hard he fought it and he had fought as hard as any man could.
 No, he was in love with her and that was something else he could not help.

 When it came to Minerva McGonagall, he was a helpless man.

 He looked at his watch, knowing he had other places to be and other responsibilities to live up to but he didn't like to leave her like this.
 Still, he stood to go.
 'I'll be back soon.'
 He promised, bending to press a brief kiss to her lips.
 She smiled faintly as he pulled away.

 He cast one last glance back at her bed when he reached the double doors, just to be sure she was still there, still okay, before doing what he must and cloaking himself in invisibility.
 The double doors swung open and closed seemingly of their own accord and nobody would know he'd ever been there.

 Even Minerva couldn't be sure she hadn't dreamed the whole thing.